Alert Level 1

-In Alert Level 1, classes can continue on UCOL campuses with contact tracing and increased cleaning in place.
+The Wellington region has now moved to Alert Level 1.
+In Alert Level 1, classes can continue on all UCOL campuses as usual with contact tracing and increased cleaning.
 Students, please attend classes as usual.

 Please remember to remain vigilant with your health - get a test if you have symptoms, and please stay home if unwell.